xaizek/uncov/docs/03-description.md

  * covered (with number of hits being greater than `0`).

 Coverage rate is defined simply as number of covered lines divided by number of relevant lines.
+If file consists solely of not relevant lines (which is also the case for files that don't exist in one of builds being compared), it's assumed to have 100% coverage.
 We also have number of lines covered, missed and total number of relevant lines (sum of previous two) and can calculate their changes.

 It is these statistics that are displayed by subcommands alongside builds, directories and files.
 Data describing changes is calculated from state of